 So, although optical marking technologies like barcodes and QR codes are a simple, cheap, and ubiquitous method for identifying low-value retail items at the point of purchase, they do not transmit location data.
 Which means you know what the asset is, but not where it is.

-On the other hand, there are a growing number of automated asset management solutions - like GPS and active RFID - that connect identity with location.
+On the other hand, there are a growing number of automated asset tracking solutions - like GPS and active RFID - that connect identity with location.

 GPS generates identifying information like serial numbers, along with outdoor location coordinates, while active RFID tags provide indoor positioning, in real-time.